↑

 • 1 tablespoon peanut butter (60 calories, 8 grams protein, 2 grams fiber)

-• 1/4 cup :ratio keto granola (150 calories, 8 grams protein, 2 grams fiber)
+• 1/4 cup ratio keto granola (150 calories, 8 grams protein, 2 grams fiber)

 • 1 tablespoon raw honey (70 calories, 0 grams protein, 0 grams fiber)

-Cottage Cheese Tuna Toast
+Tuna Salad Cottage Cheese Toast

 • 1 slice of toasted Silver Hills Bakery bread (100 calories, 6 grams protein, 4 grams fiber)